justinleedev411/justinleedev411/README.md

-# Justin Lee – Full Stack Developer Portfolio ✨
+# High Quality – Full Stack Developer Portfolio ✨

 This is a fully responsive and modern personal portfolio website built with HTML, CSS, and JavaScript.
 It’s designed to showcase projects, skills, and experience for a full-stack developer based in Singapore.